 - What does my academic standing mean?

 - How does grade substitution work?

-- What does my midterm (progress) grade mean?
+- What does my midterm (progress report) grade mean?

 - What tutoring is available at Tech?

 - How can I find out about workshops and other assistance with time management?

 - How is HOPE affected by grades or dropping a course?